CISC2200-Fall-24-Fordham/Lab-6/README.md

 4. The following are some optional practice questions that you can work on:
     -- implement **size** member function to return the total number of nodes in the BST.
     -- implement a constructor that takes in an array of Keys and an array of Values, and build a optimal BST.
+    -- implement a **print** member function to display the nodes in the BST in the ascending order.

 ## Hints